ligato/docs/docs/user-guide/default-vpp-plugins.md

 The VPP cli has following CLI commands to verify configuration:
  - show list of all configured ARPs: `show ip arp`

-## <a name="parp">Proxy ARP</a>
+### Proxy ARP

 Support for the VPP proxy ARP - a technique by which a proxy device an a given network answers the ARP queries for an IP address from a different network.
 Proxy ARP IP address ranges are defined via the respective binary API call.
 Besides this, desired interfaces have to be enabled for the proxy ARP feature.

-## <a name="parpmodel">Model</a>

 The Proxy ARP [model](https://github.com/ligato/vpp-agent/blob/master/api/models/vpp/l3/l3.proto) is located in the common L3 model proto file.
 The model defines a list of IP address ranges and another list of interfaces.
 Naturally, the interface has to exist in order to be set as enabled for ARP proxy.

 The proxy ARP type is referred to `ProxyARP`.

-## <a name="parpconf">Configuration</a>
+**Configuration**

 How to configure the proxy ARP: